Leanne251/Holiday-Project/Readme.md

 - When using .env, Netlify can't access these through git hub so you need to put them into Netlify directly!

+- REMEMBER to tell your start/dev script to look in the dotenv/config for the .env file so it can connect to the database!!

+- REMEMBER you need app.use(express.json()) in your server to be able to read the body & the key values must match the values declared in your models folder.